 In year Admissions

 In year admissions to the school are to be made directly to the school.
 If you are interested in your child coming to Northcote, please phone the school office and arrange a visit.
-Mr. Morgan (Headteacher); Mrs Foden or Miss Gore (Assistant Headteachers) would gladly show you around to give you a flavour of the school.
+Mr. Morgan (Headteacher); Mrs Foden or Miss Gore (Deputy Headteachers) would gladly show you around to give you a flavour of the school.

 In the first instance please call the school office who will advise if we have places available in the years you require.
 If we have no places in the year you require we will keep you details on our waiting list for 2 school terms and will contact you if places become available.
 Equally if you no longer require your place then please let us know so that we can up date our waiting list.